perwin/imfit/docs/imfit_tutorial.md

 (a 256 x 256-pixel cutout from a DR7 SDSS *r*-band image of the
 dwarf elliptical galaxy IC 3478) with a simple exponential model, which is described in the configuration file config_sersic\_ic3478\_256.dat.
-To do the fit, just type:
+To do the fit, just type (all on one line):

 	imfit ic3478rss_256.fits -c config_exponential_ic3478_256.dat
 	  --sky=130.14